 The Oasis Room offers an environment where children can be taught on a 1:1 or small group basis.
 It replicates the classroom setting and comprises of a number of different areas: maths, writing, computing, reading and quiet area, independent play, messy play, group and individual work areas.
 The aim is to teach academic and social skills whilst supporting children to be involved in school life wherever possible.

-The Inclusion Team is led by Miss Mulligan (SENCO) and Mrs Brayshaw (Learning Mentor).
-They are supported by teaching assistants: Miss Mulholand, Miss Pedley and Miss Scott.
+The Inclusion Team is led by Mrs Walsh and Mrs Brayshaw (Learning Mentor).
+They are supported by teaching assistants: Miss Mulholand, Miss Pedley, Miss Sands, Miss Yates and Miss Scott.

 Phone: 0161 338 2475

 A child with a Special Educational Need or Disability (SEND) requires educational provision which is additional to, or otherwise different from the provision made generally for children of their age in school.
 At any point in their school life a child may have a Special Educational Need.